natethemaker/wordle-solver/readme.md

 npm i wordle-solver
 ```

-Then import the Solver class, it's  a helper for filtering out words.
+Then import the Solver class, it's what does all the heavy lifting.

 ```
 var Solver = require("wordle-solver")